PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 it in Power BI Desktop.
 Once you have opened the **Product Sales** project, you will launch Translations Builder and move through the steps to add metadata translations and report label translations.
 Each of the lab exercises builds on the previous one.
-You will conitnue to work with the same PBIX project file across all exercises to experience the end-to-end process building multi-lanuage reports with Power BI Desktop.
+You will work on the same PBIX project file across all six exercises to experience the end-to-end process building multi-lanuage reports with Power BI Desktop.

 > In later exercises you will also learn how to implement data translations.
 At